-Protein Test: False-positive results may be found in strongly basic urine (pH 9 or higher), during therapy with phenazopyridine, when infusions of polyvinylpyrrolidone (blood substitutes) are administered, and when residues of disinfectants containing quaternary ammonium groups or chlorohexidine are present in the urine container
+Protein Test: False-positive results may be found in strongly basic urine (pH 9 or higher), during therapy with phenazopyridine, when infusions of

-Glucose Test: The effect of ascorbic acid (vitamin C) retained in the urine due to ingestion of vitamin tablets, antibiotics or fruit juices has been eliminated at glucose concentrations of 100 mg/dL and above so that false-negative readings may only rarely occur, even at high concentration of ascorbic acid.
-False-positive readings may be produced by strong oxidizing cleaning agents in the urine container
+Glucose Test: The effect of ascorbic acid (vitamin C) retained in the urine due to ingestion of vitamin tablets, antibiotics or fruit juices has been eliminated at alucose concentrations of 100 mg/dL and above so that false-negative readings may only rarely occur, even at high concentration of ascorbic acid.
+False-positive readings may be produced by strong oxidizing cleaning agents in the urine container.

-Ketone Test: Phenylketone or phthalein compounds that may be administered for liver and kidney function tests can produce red-orange to red color shades, which are, however, readily distinguished from the colors obtained with ketone bodies.
-2-Mercaptoethane sulfonate sodium (MESNA) or other sulfhydryl-containing compounds may cause false-positive results.2
+Ketone Test: Phenvlketone or phthalein compounds that may be administered for liver and kidney function tests can produce red-orange to red color shades, which are, readily distinguished from the colors obtained with ketone bodies.
+2-Mercaptoethane sulfonate sodium (MESNA) or other sulfhydryl-containing compounds may cause false-positive results.1